Resilient Distributed Vector Consensus Using Centerpoints: Resilient Vector Consensus Using Centerpoint

-Here, we ask if it is possible to improve the resilience of the ADRC algorithm?
-What modifications will allow us to guarantee consensus even if the number of adversarial nodes in the neighborhood of a normal node is greater than $\lceil\frac{n}{2^d}\rceil-1$?
-Next, we show that it is possible to achieve a better resilience bound if we use a slightly different way of computing safe points, that is by using the notion of \emph{centerpoint} instead of Tverberg partition. {Moreover, centerpoint provides a better characterization of necessary and sufficient conditions for computing safe points.}
+In this section, we show that it is possible to improve the resilience of ADRC algorithm by computing safe points differently, that is, by using the notion of \emph{centerpoint} instead of Tverberg partition.
+Moreover, centerpoint provides a better characterization of necessary and sufficient conditions for computing safe points.